Hen Party Planning Checklist for Bristol | 2026 Guide

 Plan for efficient city centre navigation and transport

-Advise guests on Bristol's public transport, specifically the Voi e-scooters for short trips, or the Bristol Ferry Boats for Harbourside travel.
+Point people to Voi e-scooters for short trips or Bristol Ferry Boats for scenic Harbourside hops.

 Check Bristol's weather forecast for the weekend